youtous/destr0yer-build/roles/docker-mailserver/README.md

 8. Run ansible playbook (in order) *database creation*, *traefik update* then *mailserver*.
 9. Test DKIM, SPF and other mailserver conf, then you can activate DMARC ; check it with https://en.internet.nl/

-// todo : dmarc more detail, set recommended mailserver_allowed_networks, ipv6 policy
+// todo : set recommended mailserver_allowed_networks, ipv6 policy

 ## DNS Entries